GSA/fedramp-gov/_posts/2023-08-30-rev-5-additional-documents-released.md

 ---
 FedRAMP has released the fourth wave of updated documents and templates to support the transition and compliance from Rev. 4 to Rev. 5 of the National Institute of Standards and Technology’s Special Publication (SP) 800-53 Rev. 5 Catalog of Security and Privacy Controls for Information Systems and Organizations and SP 800-53B Control Baselines for Information Systems and Organizations.

-The documents and templates released today are outlined below and can be found on the <a href="https://www.fedramp.gov/rev5-transition/" target="_blank" rel="noopener noreferrer">Rev. 5 Transition page</a> along with other Rev. 5 support resources.=.
+The documents and templates released today are outlined below and can be found on the <a href="https://www.fedramp.gov/rev5-transition/" target="_blank" rel="noopener noreferrer">Rev. 5 Transition page</a> along with other Rev. 5 support resources.

 This release includes: